 If it was anyone else I might have been mortified, but luckily Keith and I had become friends over the years due to our kids growing up together, and even more than that, Keith is just a good guy.
 Still, I addressed the elephant in the room head on.
 I handed him a beer and said, “drink this quick so you don’t smell my mildew filled basement.”
 Keith laughed and then he did something beyond what I ever hoped.
 He solved my problem.

 “Hold tight Scott, I got something for you”, Keith said and he ran out to his car.
 He then returned with something that looked like a hockey puck.
-“It’s a new product we’re developing”, he said, “it’s made of tea tree oil, it’s organic, and it’s great at eliminating odors.”
+“It’s a new product we’re developing”, he said, “it’s made of tea tree oil, it’s natural, and it’s great at eliminating odors.”

 Tea tree oil.
-Organic.
+Natural.
 Maybe Keith wasn’t smelling what I was smelling, but I needed the big guns on this one.
 It was going to take a full team of remediation professionals armed with heavy chemicals to fix this smell, of that much I was sure.
 But Keith is a good guy and I didn’t want to offend him so I ran down and put one in the basement.
 He even offered me one for my car, “to deal with the smells from your kids sports equipment”, he said.
 Yeah right Keith, whatever you say.
 Eye roll emoji.

 Keith and I then sat and caught up over a beer or two before he had to leave.